djferrer25-maker/MIST4610--GROUP-PROJECT-2-/README.md

 # Key Analytical Questions

-The two questions below are designed to move beyond simple descriptive statistics, focusing on complex relationships and long-term trends that possess significant social and economic importance, satisfying Evaluation Criterion (b).
+The two questions below are designed to focus on complex relationships and long-term trends that possess significant social and economic importance.

 Question 1: The Influence of County Size

-Does the size of a county (Small, Medium, or Large) have a meaningful impact on the average physical fitness scores of its students over the 20-year period?
+Is there a relationship between the size of a county's student population and its average fitness percentage?

-Importance: This question addresses resource allocation and health equity.
+Importance: We wanted to see the WHY behind the difference in fitness rates across geographic regions.
+This question addresses resource allocation and health equity.
 If fitness outcomes are systematically tied to a measurable geographic characteristic like county size, the findings are critical for public health policy, enabling targeted intervention programs in high- or low-density areas.

-Tie to Data: The analysis leverages the Geography column (County Name) to link the fitness data with an external classification of county size, transforming the data into a meaningful demographic dimension.
+Tie to Data: The analysis leverages the Geography column (County Name) to link the fitness data with  county size, transforming the data into a meaningful demographic dimension.
+We used the denominator of total students tested to find county size, or more acurately student count size.

 Question 2: Analyzing Long-Term Evolution and Divergence

-How have student physical fitness rates in California evolved over the last 20 years, and how does this statewide trend compare to individual county trends?
+How has student fitness evolved geographically?
+Which counties are the highest/lowest performers today, and which have shown the most significant improvement or decline since 1998?

-Importance: This explores the effectiveness of long-term state-wide initiatives and identifies high-performing and underperforming regions.
+Importance: We wanted to identify if there was a difference in health rates by region, and if so this can help identify who has the correct policies in place.
+This explores the effectiveness of long-term state-wide initiatives and identifies high-performing and underperforming regions.
 Understanding the "Risers vs. Fallers" provides essential insights for sharing best practices and addressing unexpected declines, offering a non-trivial view of the state-wide average.

 Tie to Data: This question utilizes the full time-series nature of the 20 years of data, comparing individual county trends against the aggregate state-wide trend using the Year and Percent columns.

 # Data Manipulations and Calculations

-To address the complexity of the questions, two primary non-trivial manipulations were performed, demonstrating the team's ability to clean and enrich a raw dataset.
+To address the complexity of the questions, two primary non-trivial manipulations were performed.

 Manipulation 1: Year Standardization